Festival of Gratitude and Joy

-The celebration of Pentecost described in the New Testament book of Acts marks the birthday of the church.
-Without the historical context, however, it may come as a surprise that the Feast of Shavuot (Pentecost) was inaugurated by Moses and is still joyfully celebrated in Israel today.
+Shavuot (Pentecost) as described in the New Testament book of Acts marks the birthday of the church.
+Without the historical background, however, you may be surprised to learn that the festival was inaugurated by Moses and is still joyfully celebrated in Israel some 3,500 years later.

 “And the Lord spoke to Moses, saying, ‘Speak to the children of Israel, and say to them: When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.

 He shall wave the sheaf before the Lord, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.’”

 “‘And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.

 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.

 You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
 They shall be of fine flour; they shall be baked with leaven.
 They are the firstfruits to the Lord.’”

 Originally, in the list of convocations or holiday appointments outlined for the nation of Israel, Shavuot marks a particularly joyful ingathering.
 The festival is a jubilant celebration of God’s bountiful provision and recognizes the obligation to honor the Lord first with expressions of gratitude.